MamoonRazmal/sample_IT_Website/README.md

-#I just created a sample IT Service Welcome page .
+#I just created a sample IT Service Welcome page.
-I just following Technologies
+I used the following technologies

 React + Tailwind
 # sample_IT_Website